zhenlab-ltri/SNCI_track/README.md

     - e.g. fileName = 'temp2_aligned'

     - set list_neuronID to contain the names of your neurons in the order you plan to track them
     - e.g. list_neuronID = ['AVA']                          #if planning to track only AVA in that run
-    - e.g. list_neuronID = ['AVA', 'AVG', 'AVB']  #if planning to track all 3 somas in that run; not reccommended
+    - e.g. list_neuronID = ['AVA', 'AVG', 'AVB']            #if planning to track all 3 somas in that run
     - e.g. list_neuronID = ['neuron1']                      #if neuron name not known
+    - e.g. list_neuronID = ['neuron1', 'neuron2', #etc...]  #if planning to track multiple somas and names not known

     - set str_tracker to tracker you want to use; 'csrt' recommended
     - e.g. str_tracker = 'csrt'
     - e.g. str_tracker = 'kcf'

     - set sep_chan to True or False
     - e.g. sep_chan = True                                  #if want RFP and GFP traces displayed on separate axes in final plot
     - e.g. sep_chan = False                                 #if want RFP anf GFP traces displayed on same axes in final plot

     - run SNCI_track_autotrack_masterScript.py